MirageNet/Mirage/doc/docs/guides/game-objects/lifecycle.md

 ## Stop Client

-This can be triggered either because the client received an Unspawn message or the client was disconnected The event [NetworkIdentity.OnStopClient](/docs/reference/Mirage/NetworkIdentity#onstopclient) will be invoke.
+This can be triggered either because the client received an Unspawn message or the client was disconnected The event [NetworkIdentity.OnStopClient](/docs/reference/Mirage/NetworkIdentity#onstopclient) will be invoked.
-Subscribe to this event either by using `AddListener`,  or adding your method to the event in the inspector.
+Subscribe to this event either by using `AddListener`, or by adding your method to the event in the inspector.

-Use it to cleanup any network related resource used by this object.
+Use it to clean up any network-related resource used by this object.

 ## Client Destroy